a8ksh4/diy_garage_door_controller/README.md

 ## Circuit Diagram

 ## Required Features
-* Garage door can be controlled from existing wireless controllers
+* Garage door can stil be controlled from existing wireless controllers.
-* Opened/Closed state of the door should be shown in google home (or your smart home interface of choice)
-* Should be able to press 3-way switch or toggle it in the app to open or close the door, and see the result in the app.
-E.g. if I try to close it but after defined wait time it is open, toggle the relay attached to the 3-way to signal that the door is stil open.
+* Simple, reliable, behavior.
+* Smart switch is "on" if the door is open, and "off" if it is closed.
+* Toggling the smart switch will open or close the door, and if, e.g., the door fails to close, the smart switch should show it as open after the timeout.
+* Minimal rate-limiting of operations from 3-way switch.
+If the smart switch is toggled durng a wait period of an ongoing door open or close, the smart switch is ignored and updated to show the actual state of the door.

 ## Programming
 The program that runs on the micro-controller needs to be simple enough to be certain that it will function as intended.
-The best way I came up with to do this it to make a list of previous and current states of the garage door and the three-way switch and the actions that should take place for all combinations of these states.
+This implementation does that by making a table of previous and current state of the door and 3-way switch, and mapping all possible states to specific actions.

-I call the states
+The state names:
-* "prior_door" - Whether the door was open previously
+* "prior_door" - True/False - Whether the door was open previously
 * "prior_expected" - Whetehr the door was expected to be open previously
 * "now_door" - Whether the door is open now
 * "now_expected" - Whether the door is expected to be open now

 And the resulting possible actions are:
-* "push_door_button" - Closes and opens the relay connected to the garage door opener to tell it to open or close the door.
+* "push_door_button" - Close and open the relay connected to the garage door opener to tell it to open or close the door.
-* "toggle_relay" - Alternates the state of the relay connected to the 3-way switch to signal to it a change in the state of the door
+* "toggle_relay" - Alternates the state of the relay connected to the 3-way switch to signal to it a change in the state of the door.
 * "sleep_wait" - Simply sleeps for a few seconds.
 This is to wait for the door to move and rate limit actions initiated by the 3-way switch.

+For the most part, opening the door is exactly the same as closing the door.
+The only anomaly in the table below is "(False, False, True,  False)":  The door was previously closed and previously expected to be closed, but now it's open and expected to be closed.
+The result is toggling the relay to signal the change to the smart switch, and also we have a sleep operation since we see the door as open the moment it starts to move, but it won't be fully open until after the WAIT_TIME.
+Conversely, when we see that the door has closed, we don't need the sleep operation to block commands from the smart switch.

+There are a few states that are impossible or unlikely to ever actually be encountered and result in no behavior despite some change from "prior" to "now".
+For example: (True,  False, False, False).
+The door was previously open, but previously expected to be closed, and it is now closed and expected to be closed.
+Nothing to do here.

 ### State and Action Table:
 ```python